business

 Moats and Category Analysis

-When evaluating underserved app categories, assess incumbent moats carefully.
-A category that appears underserved may actually be locked up by a single app with strong network effects.
-Conversely, a category with many apps but weak moats presents a real opportunity for a better product to win users.
+When evaluating underserved app categories, assess incumbent defenses carefully.
+A category that appears underserved may be locked up by a single app with strong network effects.
+On the other hand, a category with many apps but weak barriers presents a real opportunity for a better product to win users.

 Building Your Own Moat